leebecker/jembatan/README.md

 Spans are useful, but usually we want to attach some sort data to the Span.
 For example in named entity recognition we may want to know if the Span is a location, place or organization.

-Annotations are implemented as python dataclasses and are paired with Spans when getting indexed into a Spandex.
+The Jembatan mechanism for attached data to a spandex comes by way of Annotations.
+You can think of an Annotation as a data struct associated with some scope over a spandex view.
+Under the hood, Annotations extend native python 3 dataclasses, which provides a useful convention for authoring new annotation types and for getting/setting an instance's properties.

 Jembatan has a basic NLP typesystem defined in `jembatan.typesys` including common  like `Token`, `Sentence`, `DependencyNode`, etc...

+#### Annotation Scope
+Jembatan has defined three base classess that correspond to different annotation scopes.  `Annotation` is the base class and has scope `UNKNOWN`.
+Most type systems will not inherit from Annotation.

-The `Annotation` class inherits from `Span` and so it can be used for any `Spandex` query in the same way you would use a span.
+The `SpannedAnnotation` class inherits from `Span` and `Annotation` and has scope `SPAN`.
+Like `Span`, `SpannedAnnotation` has both `begin` and `end` properties.
+This makes it useful for passing into any of the spandex queries/methods that accept a `Span` argument.
+For most tasks the majority of types will inherit from `SpannedAnnotation`

+The `DocumentAnnotation` has scope `DOCUMENT`, and is useful for defining document level properties without requiring a `begin` and `end` field.

+### Predefined Types
+and are paired with Spans when getting indexed into a Spandex.

 #### Defining your own types
-You can define your own types by inheriting from `jemtypes.Annotation` and decorating it with the `@dataclass`.
+You can define your own types by inheriting from `jemtypes.SpannedAnnotation` or `jemtypes.DocumentAnnotation`.
 Read the [dataclasses documentation](https://docs.python.org/3/library/dataclasses.html) to learn more about defining fields with defaults and type hints.
+The serialization methods only support definition of fields as combination of primitive types, lists, dicts, or other Annotation types.

 ```
 from dataclasses import dataclass
 import jembatan.typesys as jemtypes

-@dataclass
-class Lycra(jemtypes.Annotation):
+class Lycra(jemtypes.SpannedAnnotation):
     index: int = 0
 ```